system76/tech-docs/src/models/thelio-major-b2/repairs.md

 Link for the video for Top Case Service:
 (https://youtu.be/Ku91wRHFGY8)

-Tools required: Fingers or Cross-head (Phillips) screwdriver
+Tools required: Fingers or Crosshead (Phillips) screwdriver

 Time estimate: 2 minutes